NielsOuvrard/NielsOuvrard/Readme.md

 # Hello, I'm Niels Ouvrard 👋

-I'm a fourth-year student at Epitech, passionate about embedded software and low-level GPU programming.
+I'm a fifth-year student at Epitech, passionate about embedded software and microcontrollers.

 ## About Me

 -   🎓 Studying at [Epitech](https://www.epitech.eu/)